 - To disable the com.wssyncmldm app on your phone, use the adb shell pm disable-user –user 0 com.wssyncmldm command in the Powershell Window.
 You should not have to deal with this error again.

-Dealing with the com.wssyncmldm app if it malfunctions on your phone should no longer be a problem.
-You can easily fix the application's errors using the methods listed above without having to contact the developers.
+You can easily fix the com.wssyncmldm app errors using the methods listed above without having to contact the developers.

 Is it possible to disable com.wssyncmldm?

 You can't disable it the same way you can other apps because com.wssyncmldm is a system application.
-However, you can use the Android Debug Bridge (ADB) or the System App Remover application to disable com.wssyncmldm (requires root access).
+However, you can use the Android Debug Bridge (ADB), Titanium Backup or the System App Remover application to disable com.wssyncmldm (requires root access).

 Is it safe to use com.wssyncmldm?

 The com.wssyncmldm app is safe to leave on your device.
 Some users mistakenly believe that this app is a virus, malware, or bloatware because it runs in the background.
 There is no virus, spyware, malware, or bloatware in the com.wssyncmldm app.
 This app doesn't harm your device.

 What does wssyncmldm mean in Google activity?

 wssyncmldm is most commonly found on Samsung Android devices.
 It's a pre-installed system app that the Android OS uses to check and monitor the system and other apps.
 The OS uses this system application in the background in order to automatically search for software updates.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!